Skip to Content

 There are picnic tables and grills, too, as well as restrooms.
 Note, however, that there are no showers, sinks, or drinking water on Boca Chita Key.

-This means that an overnight camping trip to Boca Chita Key requires you to bring plenty of water yourself, along with all your food, snacks, cooking gear, and everything else you might think you’ll need.
+This means that an overnight camping trip to Boca Chita Key, which is easily one of the best beach camping experiences in the national parks, requires you to bring plenty of water yourself, along with all your food, snacks, cooking gear, and everything else you might think you’ll need.

 Boca Chita Key harbor, Biscayne National Park